 Faculty representatives shall establish a higher profile for UWOFA in their Units (encourage attendance at meetings, provide information about negotiations, share UWOFA communications).

 Faculty representatives shall participate actively in the work of the Faculty Representatives Council.

-UWOFA contact information can be found on our website at www.uwofa.ca
+UWOFA contact information can be found on our website at www.uwofa.ca nnarain@uwo.ca Contact the

 WHO TO CONTACT?